GrayboxTech/.github/profile/README.md

 ### What is Graybx ?

+Graybox is on a mission to *shine a light inside the blackbox*

-Graybox is a *platform for AI model training* - it semplifies your AI development by unifying in one single platform data and model editing capabilities.
+Our first product, Weightslab, semplifies AI model training by unifying in one single platform data and model editing capabilities.

-### How can I access Graybx ?
+### How can I access Weightslab ?

 Join now our *early access program* !
 Contact us at hello [at] graybx [dot] com